100janovic/100janovic/README.md

 ### Hi there 👋

 I am Djordje Stojanovic.
 Frontend developer.

 🔭  I’m currently working with Angular & NativeScript
-📫 How to reach me: djordje100janovic@gmail.com
+📫  djordje100janovic@gmail.com

 <!--
 **100janovic/100janovic** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.